hanfeideng/Code-for-NTS-PAG-Project/README.md

 # Analysis Code for NTS-PAG Project

-This repository contains the analysis code for the study **“A brainstem circuit underlying vagal modulation of somatic pain and affective states”**
+This repository contains the analysis code for the study **“A brainstem pathway underlying vagal modulation of somatic pain and affective states”**
 It includes MATLAB scripts for behavioral and neural data analysis, and Python scripts for tracking of the pupil size.

 ---